Welcome to the Sociology/Anthropology Department

 Sociology is the scientific study of human interaction and social organization.
 Sociologists study social issues such as the changing family structure, racism and sexism, immigration, health care, crime and delinquency, and poverty.
 For example, we know that men make more money than women, that white Americans live longer than black Americans, and that poor people actually pay a greater portion of their income in taxes than wealthy people.
 Sociological research has clarified these patterns and many others.
 Careers in sociology include, among others, conducting social research, developing and evaluating social policy, organizational consulting, and program development.
 Most people who pursue careers as "sociologists" have a Master's degree or Ph.D.
 Students who graduate with a bachelor's degree in sociology use their skills in a range of jobs including in human and social service organizations, law enforcement, research organizations, businesses in sales and public relations, and in state and local government.

 Why study sociology at Shippensburg University?

-The sociology program at Shippensburg University offers you an outstanding faculty who receive excellent evaluations for their teaching, and who are noted for being available to assist students.
+The sociology program at Shippensburg University offers you an outstanding faculty.
+We have a large department of nine sociologists and three anthropologists.
+Our faculty are noted for receiving excellent teaching evaluations, and for being available to assist students.
 Further, we offer a high-quality program which facilitates both employment and admission to graduate programs.
-Recent job placements include area Office of Aging, Mental Health and Mental Retardation staff, human resources assistant, and teaching.
+Recent job placements include the Office of Aging, the Office of Mental Health and Intellectual Disability, for South Mountain correctional facility, in a business as a human resources assistant, in a non-profit organizing as a program manager for veteran services, and teaching.
 Students from our program have been accepted and successfully completed advanced degrees at institutions such as the University of Maryland, Florida State University, and the University of Virginia.

 What is Anthropology?